kirtimaan/RGEDM/README.md

 # RGEDM
 Calculates Spin dependent and Spin Independent cross-sections in the t-channel simplified model.
+The code
-The code RGE evolves the relevant wilson co-efficients from a high scale down to a low scale.
+1. RGE evolves the relevant wilson co-efficients from a high scale down to a low scale.
+2. Contains relevant Wilson coefficients evaluated at tree level and at one loop.

 Please cite:
 1. https://arxiv.org/pdf/1903.05650.pdf